QPR vs Sunderland: TV coverage, how to watch and stream plus SAFSEE details

-QPR vs Sunderland: TV coverage, how to watch and stream plus NOWTV details for Championship clash
+QPR vs Sunderland: TV coverage, how to watch, stream info plus NOWTV details for Championship clash

 Here, we take you through everything you need to know about the clash: